hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 There are a few key differences between previous iterations that change the discussion.
 First, the misleading notion of "artificial intelligence" distorts the discussion, and the mistaken impression that computer algorithms can be artists is stronger.
 Second, the sourcing of training data may change the societal response.

 Regardless, [art is social, it is about connection between humans](/2021/03/22/art-is-social.html), and computers can never replace human authorship.
-The questions are authorship is expressed, and how ownership and control shift.
+The questions are how authorship is expressed, and how ownership and control shift.